-Indicator 11: Pre-contract HQS inspections Maximum Points: 5
+Indicator 11: Pre-contract inspections

-- This indicator shows whether newly leased units pass HQS inspection on or before the effective date of the assisted lease and HAP contract. - Points are based on the percent of newly leased units that passed HQS inspection prior to the effective date of the lease and HAP contract, according to data from PIC.
+- This indicator shows whether newly leased units pass inspection on or before the effective date of the assisted lease and HAP contract. - Points are based on the percent of newly leased units that passed inspection on or before the effective date of the lease and HAP contract, according to data from PIC.

-Indicator 12: Annual HQS inspections Maximum Points: 10
+Indicator 12: Annual inspections

-- This indicator shows whether the PHA inspects each unit under contract at least annually. - Points are based on the percent of annual HQS inspections of units under contract that are more than 2 months overdue, according to data from PIC.
+- This indicator shows whether the PHA inspects each unit under contract at least annually. - Points are based on the percent of annual inspections of units under contract that are more than 2 months overdue, according to data from PIC.

-Indicator 13: Lease-up Maximum Points: 20 points
+Indicator 13: Lease-up

+Maximum Points: 20 points